Family Mediation Certificate

 Interested in a career as a Family Justice Counsellor?
 Learn more here.

 Those interested in working closely with families and family members in a conflict setting, or those who currently work with families in conflict, such as family counselors, social workers, health care professionals and social services professionals.
+The Centre for Conflict Resolution offers a number of Information Sessions throughout the year.

 This certificate specialization provides an excellent opportunity to hone conflict resolution skills and abilities while deepening your knowledge of family dynamics and related legislation.
 You will learn the foundations of collaborative conflict resolution with a focus on self awareness in conflict.
 You will then apply this understanding and knowledge in a setting that involves facilitating families and family members though a conflict resolution process.